 DISCUSSION BOARD- The discussion board will be used for interactive discussions pertaining to materials we are covering that week.
-You will be required to participate in every discussion.
 Some discussions require more than one task so be sure to read the instructions and complete all of the parts.
 These discussions will not be graded until you have met all of the requirements.
 Discussions must be posted on time!
 NO EXCEPTIONS!
 YOU MUST PARTICIPATE IN THE DISCUSSION BOARD ASSIGNMENTS.